lantoli/terraform-provider-lantoli/docs/resources/advanced_cluster.md

 ~> **IMPORTANT:**
 <br> &#8226; When a cluster is imported, the resulting schema structure will always return the new schema including `replication_specs` per independent shards of the cluster.
-<br> &#8226;  Note: The first time `terraform apply` command is run **after** updating the configuration of an imported cluster, you may receive a `500 Internal Server Error (Error code: "SERVICE_UNAVAILABLE")` error.
-This is a known temporary issue.
-If you encounter this, please re-run `terraform apply` and this time the update should succeed.

 ## Considerations and Best Practices